zentrocdot/ComfyUI_Circle_Detection/README.md

 * Add Node > 🧬 Circle Detection Nodes > ✏️ Input Data

 <p align="justify">The first node is the node for the circle detection.
-The second node is for viewing data from the circle detection node.</p>
+The second node is for viewing data from the circle detection node.
+The third node is for the input of the optional data.</p>

 ## What the Node Does

 ### Basic Feature

-<p align="justify">The basic feature of the node is the detection of circles in images.
-The second featur is the
+<p align="justify">The basic feature of the node is the detection of
-creation of a mask from the detected circles.</p>
+circles in images.
+The second feature is the creation of a mask from the detected circles.</p>

 ### Node Input / Output